andreaamasio/andreaamasio/README.md

 - 👋 Hi, I’m @andreaamasio
-- 👀 I’m interested in coding, data analysis, python, HRIS, streetlfting.
 - 🌱 I’m interested in HTML, CSS, Python and Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development project.
 - 📫 How to reach me: andrea.amasio@gmail.com.

 <!---